 As our leaders will tell you, there is a difference between camping and Lee Abbey camping!
 At Lee Abbey, our tents are large and spacious – there is plenty of space to stand up.
 Many campers (and most of our leaders!) bring air-beds, duvets, pillows and even blankets.
 We sleep in luxury!
 We have very clean, fixed toilet and shower facilities.
 We have large marquees which provide an indoor kitchen, dining hall, games room, lounge (with sofas and live music), a small library, a small theatre, a chapel and an arts and crafts space.
 We believe we have the best of both worlds.
 The simplicity of camping – which enables young people to experience the natural world, making their other problems feel miles away – and some of the comforts of home.

-Summer Camp is run by a team of sixty volunteers, headed up by senior leaders better known as “The Big Cheeses”!
+LAYC is run by a team of sixty volunteers, headed up by the core leaders.

 Will they have fun?